-Canine protection services are something that people have been using unofficially for thousands of years.
+Canine protection services have been used unofficially for thousands of years.
 Since the domestication of the dog, we have relied on our furry friends to help us with tasks and protect us from harm.
-In the modern day, we put canines to work for protection in three specific ways, each requiring specialized training.
+At GISS International, we put canines to work for protection in three specific ways, each requiring specialized training.
 Here’s a little bit of information about each, so you know which type of canine services to employ next time you need some four-legged protection:

 Preventing bomb smuggling and detonation is one of the key tasks assigned to bomb detection dogs.
 By sensing the presence of explosives, these animals can prevent persons who are carrying them into a facility, as well as help with disarming the person before they have the chance to detonate the explosive.
 This can help save countless human lives and prevent massive property destruction, all with a higher rate of accuracy than would be achievable through either technology or human ability alone.